 The number of lessons people take varies greatly and depends on a number of factors.

 Have more questions?
-Check out our Youth dance lesson FAQ.
+Check out our Adult dance lesson FAQ.

 Other Helpful Adult Dance Pages

 What is Ballroom Samba And How To Dance It?